LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_node->nodeType()::string

    Returns the name of the type of node.
-For example, an `xml_element` node would return "ELEMENT_NODE".
+For example, an :type:`xml_element` node would return "ELEMENT_NODE".
 This is in contrast to the DOM Level 2 specification which returns an integer value.

 .. member:: xml_node->nodeName()::string

    Returns the name of the node.
 This value will depend on the type of the node in question.
-For `xml_element` nodes, this will be the same value as the tag name.
-For `xml_attr` nodes, this will be the same as the attribute name.
+For :type:`xml_element` nodes, this will be the same value as the tag name.
+For :type:`xml_attr` nodes, this will be the same as the attribute name.

 .. member:: xml_node->prefix()